AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 When someone shares a project with you by [sharing a specific project role](#share-a-specific-project-role), you can access the shared projects from the [Projects tab of on the Analytics landing page](/help/analyze/landing.md#navigate-the-projects-tab).

-When someone shares a project with you by sharing a link (either from the [Share project tab](#share-a-link-to-a-project) or using a [share with anyone](#share-a-project-with-anyone-no-login-required) link), users must use the link that you share in order to access the project.
+When someone shares a project with you by sharing a link (either from the [Share project tab](#share-a-link-to-a-project) or using a [share with anyone](#share-a-project-with-anyone-no-login-required) link), you must use the link that was shared with you in order to access the project.
+For example, the link might have been shared in an email, on an internal website, and so forth.

 ## Share embedded components